 - Push up the on/off mode select toggle switch to index among the five drive and actuator modes.
 The selected mode indicator will flash. - Push joystick either left or right to select one of the five drive profiles.
-To select the actuator modes, push the mode select switch twice. - The drive profiles are indicated by the mode indicators (G) and the actuators are indicated by the four actuator lights (H).
+To select the actuator modes, push up on the mode select switch twice. - The drive profiles are indicated by the mode indicators (G) and the actuators are indicated by the four actuator lights (H). - To exit drive or actuator mode select, simply push the on/off/mode toggle up one or more times until the indicator no longer flashes, or push the joystick forward or reverse to begin driving.